Hal609/AIP_map_search/README.md

 - Tree Search: Explore all nodes without checking if a node has been visited before.
 - Graph Search: Use a closed set to track visited nodes and avoid revisiting. ✅
+- If a node is already visited, check if a faster path to the node has been found and update accordingly.
 - Record the following for each version:
     - Path found ✅
     - Time elapsed ✅